livewellvn/odoo-saas-tools/saas_sysadmin_mailgun/doc/index.rst

-* If you have installed this module https://github.com/it-projects-llc/mail-addons/tree/9.0/mailgun on template database as mentioned in ``Configuration in template database`` and configure mail Aliases as mentioned in ``Configure mail Aliases for users in client databases`` of this instruction then your clients should be able receive and send mails
+* If you have installed this module https://github.com/it-projects-llc/mail-addons/tree/9.0/mailgun on template database as mentioned in ``Configuration in template database`` and configure mail Aliases as mentioned in ``Configure mail Aliases for users in client databases`` of this instruction then your clients will be able receive and send mails